 B. Part 2 Topics

-Familiarise yourself but don’t mug it up.
-Examiners will often change the topic of your answer seems rehearsed.
+Familiarize yourself but don’t mug it up.
+Examiners will often change the topic of your answer.
 You also get 1 minute for preparation before you start.

 Here’s What You Can Do

 Creating a structure very similar to writing can rescue you here.
-Have an introduction, a main body and conclusion to completely answer the IELTS speaking question posed to you.
+Have an introduction, the main body, and conclusion to completely answer the IELTS speaking question posed to you.

 C. Part 3 Topics